How Much Should You Spend on Insurance in Singapore?

 Alternatively, you may want to look into a term life insurance policy with critical illness rider.
 This also tends to be more affordable.

-What to do if you’re overspending on insurance?
+7. What should you do if you’re overspending on insurance?

-Next, it’s time to Marie Kondo your insurance coverage, forgetting for a second that it’s highly unlikely that any of your policies spark joy.
-Pick out the policies that are no longer cost-effective and consider surrendering or switching them out with cheaper plans.
+If you really are overspending on insurance, it’s time to Marie Kondo your insurance coverage, forgetting for a second that it’s highly unlikely that any of your policies spark joy.
+Pick out the policies that are no longer cost effective and consider surrendering or switching them out with more affordable plans.

 For instance, if you’re holding on to a whole life insurance plan with low coverage, you might want to consider surrendering it and buying term insurance with higher coverage.